About the profile areas

-Flemington is bounded by Kent Street in the north, Mount Alexander Road and the Upfield railway line in the east, Racecourse Road in the south, and Epsom Road and the Flemington Racecourse railway line in the west.
+Flemington is bounded by Kent Street in the north, Mount Alexander Road and the Upfield railway line in the east, Racecourse Road, Brock Way, Eastwood Street and Racecourse Road in the south, and Epsom Road and the Flemington Racecourse railway line in the west.

 Flemington is thought to be named after an estate in Scotland or after Robert Fleming, who established a butchery in the nearby area.